Introduction

 Self-Care for Caregivers

 Take breaks and ask for help when needed: Caring for someone with LBD can be physically and emotionally exhausting.
-You must also take care of yourself to stay healthy and strong.
+It would help if you also cared for yourself to stay healthy and strong.
 You can do this by taking breaks from caregiving, such as walking, taking a nap, or doing something you enjoy.
-You can also ask for help from your family, friends, neighbors, or professionals, such as home health aides, respite care, or adult day care.
+You can also ask for help from your family, friends, neighbors, or professionals, such as home health aides, , or adult day care.
 You can also use meal delivery, transportation, or housekeeping services to make your life easier.

 Signs and Symptoms that Indicate Hospice Care May Be Appropriate for Someone with Lewy Body Dementia